-Dr. Alireza Bazargan was born in Tehran in 1985, and moved to Canada at the young age of 7.
-After living in North America for about a decade, he moved back to Iran and participated in the highly competitive nationwide university entrance exam.
-By being ranked in the top 2% among hundreds of thousands of participants, Dr. Bazargan was admitted into the Chemical Engineering program at the most prestigious technical university in the country, Sharif University of Technology.
-Near the end of the BSc, he visited TU Kaiserslautern, Germany, for a term as a research intern.
+Dr. Alireza Bazargan was born in Tehran in 1985, and moved to Canada alongside his family at a young age.
+After spending most of his childhood and adolescence in Toronto and Vancouver, he returned to Iran and soon after participated in the highly competitive nationwide university entrance exam.
+By being ranked in the top 1% among hundreds of thousands of participants, Dr. Bazargan was able to gain admission into the Chemical Engineering Department of Sharif University of Technology, one of the Middle East’s most prestigious universities.

 Near the end of his BSc studies, Dr. Bazargan was awarded a scholarship by IAESTE/DAAD to carry out a research internship at Technische Universität Kaiserslautern in Germany, where he worked on the synthesis of hydrogels for water treatment applications.
 Subsequently for his Masters, Dr. Bazargan was the recipient of the esteemed TOTAL scholarship allowing him to enroll at École Nationale Supérieure des Mines de Nantes (now IMT Atlantique) which is one of France’s elite grande écoles.
 During his MSc, Dr. Bazargan completed every single one of his credits with honors in the Project Management for Environmental and Energy Engineering program (PM3E).